benmvp/slides/2017/fstoco/iso-react.md

 - Architecture design

 NOTES:
-- "Isomorphic JavaScript" or "Isomorphic React" is the idea of using the same templates rendered client-side on the server
+- "Isomorphic JavaScript" or "Isomorphic React" is the idea of using the same templates rendered client-side on initial server render
 - Eventbrite had to solve the problem of rendering React components server-side on non-Node web server
 - Hoping our experiences, both good & bad, will help you if you find yourself in the same boat